 Start doing it right now, even right this very minute.
 The better you get at it, the better you are going to feel.

-The better you feel, the better you will start treating others and yourself.
+When you feel better, you will start treating others and yourself better.

 The better you start treating other people, they better they will start treating other people and themselves.